Spinal Cord Injury Claims

 As each spinal injury is completely unique, so too are the rehabilitation programs as they will be customised to cater to each patient’s level of injury.
 A rehabilitation program helps patients set achievable goals with a view to increasing their quality of life as well as their emotional and physical health.

 A rehabilitation program does not just refer to physical therapy, but rather an entire regime that includes a variety of emotional support, counselling, and skill-building exercises as well.

 There are many specialists that will help victims of spinal injuries on their road to recovery including:

 - Physical and occupational therapists

 - Recreational therapists

-Due to the fact that spinal cord injuries will require treatment from a dedicated team of professionals on a continuous basis should the patient want to benefit, it’s vital that the appropriate amount of compensation is sought.
+Because spinal cord injuries will require treatment from a dedicated team of professionals on a continuous basis, should the patient want to benefit, it’s vital that the appropriate amount of compensation is sought.

 What are the different stages of therapy?

 As a general rule, spinal cord injury rehabilitation programs are separated into three stages, known as acute rehabilitation, inpatient rehabilitation and outpatient rehabilitation.